StevenNicklin/vue-dice-roller/README.md

 # vue-dice-roller
- 3D dice roller made in VueJS
+ 3D dice roller made in VueJS using CSS 3D transforms.

  See it in action [here](https://stevennicklin.github.io/vue-dice-roller).